-PYNCL prior year net capital losse SBAAR small business 50% active current year capital losses CYCG current year capital gain asset reduction CYCL
+PYNCL prior year net capital losses SBAAR small business 50% active

+asset reduction

-SBRE small business retirement exemption SBRO small business active asset rollover UNCL unapplied net capital losses
+SBRE small business retirement exemption

+SBRO small business active asset rollover

+UNCL unapplied net capital losses

-GUIDE TO CAPITAL GAINS TAX 2007 www.ato.gov.au ω
+GUIDE TO CAPITAL GAINS TAX 2008 www.ato.gov.au

-CAPITAL GAIN OR CAPITAL I PITAL LOS SS WOF LOSS WORKSHEET heet helps you c 3GT event1 using 'other' method.
+CAPITAL GAIN OR CAPITAL LOSS WORKSHEET 🧋

 This worksheet helps you calculate a capital gain for each CGT asset or any other CGT event1 using the indexation method2, the discount method3 and/or the 'other' method.
-It also helps you calculate a capital loss. al gain for each method2, the di ı calculate a ca l CGT asset or scount method oital loss. e
+It also helps you calculate a capital loss.

-CGT asset type or CGT event Shares and units (in unit trusts) Real estate (in unit trusts) Other CGT as Collectables 5 assets and any es 5 Other CGT assets and any other CGT events 4 Collectables 5 4 S
+CGT asset type or CGT event Shares and units units (in unit trusts) ĭ prestry managed Forestry managed investment scheme interest neme interest O Collectables

+Real estate Ó ther CGT asset Other CGT assets and any other CGT events CGT events4

 Description of CGT asset or CGT event

-Date of Date of
+Date of Date of CET great

-- 8 က 4 5 9 7
+8 ဗ 4 5 9 7

-ELEMENTS OF THE COST BASE OR REDUCED COST BASE Amount Amounts to be deducted for cost base 9 Cost base (1 - 2) Amounts to be deducted for reduced cost base 9 Reduced cost base (1 - 4) Indexation factor 10 Cost base indexed (3 × 6)
+ELEMENTS OF THE COST BASE OR REDUCED COST BASE Amount Amounts to be deducted for cost base Cost base (1 - 2) Amounts to be deducted for reduced cost base Reduced cost base (1 - 4) Indexation factor Cost base indexed (3 × 6)

-Acquisition or purchase cost of the CGT asset 6 sset 6
+Acquisition or purchase cost of the CGT asset asset

-Incidental costs to acquire the CGT asset
+Incidental costs to acquire the CGT asset ət

-Incidental costs that relate to the CGT event7 1,5
+Incidental costs that relate to the CGT event7 vent

-Costs of owning the CGT asset 8
+Costs of owning the CGT asset

-Capital expenditure to increase or preserve the asset's value or to install or move it the
+Capital expenditure to increase or preserve the asset's value or to install or move it rve the

-Capital costs to establish, preserve or defend title to, or a right over, the CGT asset nd title to,
+Capital costs to establish, preserve or defend title to, or a right over, the CGT asset efend title to,

 Cost base unindexed indexed \$

 Reduced cost base t base \$

-Cost base indexed exed ↔
+Cost base indexed pexed \$

-CAPITAL GAIN CALCULATION COLATION CAPITAL Indexation method Discount method 'Other' method (CGT asset held less than 12 months) han 12 months) Capital lo Capital proceeds 11 ₩ Capital proceeds 11 ₩ Capital proceeds 11 ₩ Reduced co less: cost base indexed ₩ less: cost base unindexed 8 less: cost base unindexed 8 less: capital proc Capital gain (a) \$ Capital gain (b) 8 Capital gain € Capital los :

-In choosing between capital gain (a) or (b), remember that the CGT discount will not apply to (a) but it will reduce the amount of capital gain remaining after capital losses are deducted from (b).
+CAPITAL GAIN CALCULATION CULATION CAPITA Indexation method Discount method 'Other' method (CGT asset held less than 12 months) than 12 months) Capital Capital proceeds $\Theta$ Capital proceeds ↔ Capital proceeds \$ Reduced less: cost base indexed ₩ less: cost base unindexed ₩ less: cost base unindexed 8 less: capital p Capital gain (a) 8 Capital gain (b) ₩ Capital gain ₩ Capital In choosing between capply to (a) but it will reddeducted from (b). apital gain (a) or (b), iduce the amount of In choosing between capital gain (a) or (b), remember that the CGT discount will not apply to (a) but it will reduce the amount of capital gain remaining after capital losses are deducted from (b). count will not capital losses are SHONTOOF ( S. Transfer th ) )

-a capital gain from collectables which is transferred to part A2 of that worksheet.
-Transfer the capital gain to part A1 of the CGT summary worksheet, except for capital loss from collectables which is transferred to part A2 of that worksheet.
-Transfer the capital loss to part B of the CGT summary worksheet, except for a
+Transfer the capital gain to part A1 of the CGT summary worksheet, except for a capital gain from collectables which is transferred to part A2 of that worksheet.